Overview of Sezary syndrome (SS)

 As a principle chemotherapy is reserved for late stage refractory (does not respond to treatment) disease.
 If a patient relapses (cancer returns), treatment options can include:

-- Antibody therapy; alemtuzumab and brentuximab vedotin
+- Antibody therapy; brentuximab vedotin

 - Stem cell transplant

 Treatment under investigation for Sezary syndrome